 Combining running and strength training is a great way for runners to stay injury free and improve their performance.
 However, adding strength training to an already packed training plan can sometimes feel impossible.

-How do you combine strength training and running?
+How do you combine running and strength training?

-Just about every runner knows the importance of completing some form of strength training along with their running.
+Just about every runner knows the importance of completing some form of weightlifting or strength training along with their running.
 However, creating a plan to combine them can bring up a variety of questions.

-Some runners choose to dedicate an entire training day to their strength workout, but most find that they don’t have flexibility in their plan to give up a run.
+Some runners choose to dedicate an entire training day to their weightlifting workout, but most find that they don’t have enough flexibility in their plan to give up a run.
+Due to these time constraints, many runners choose to combine running and strength training by following a strength training plan.

 Should I do strength training before or after running?

-If you find yourself needing to strength train and run on the same day, you’ll want to be careful about how you combine the two.
+If you find yourself needing to complete running and strength training on the same day, you’ll want to be careful about how you combine the two.

 It is best to complete one of your short, easy runs on the days when you strength train as well.
 Most runners prefer to run first, and then complete their strength training exercises.